DefenderOfBasic/notebook/source/content/index.md

 - Vitalik
 - Rebel Epistemographer

 See also, howtown, and hank green.
 And vsauce.
 And nosilverv.
-And https://substack.com/@realjfriday
+And https://substack.com/@realjfriday.
+QRI / Andres  %%

 [^1]: this technically exists but it's very secretive & filled with dangerous power games.
 See [New York Times explaining psyops](https://defenderofthebasic.substack.com/p/new-york-times-is-trying-to-explain).
 I want to do an open version of that.
 See also [Graphika](https://graphika.com/) and newer things like [Blackbird AI](https://www.youtube.com/watch?v=8Wixy4aIY9Q)'s "narrative analysis" tools.